Women in Ghana: Marriage

 The Dagombas, on the other hand, inherit from their fathers.
 In these patrilineal societies where the domestic group includes the man, his wife or wives, their children, and perhaps several dependent relatives, the wife was brought into closer proximity to the husband and his paternal family.
-Her male children also assured her of more direct access to wealth accumulated in the marriage with her husband.
+Her male children also assured her of more direct access to the wealth accumulated in the marriage with her husband.

 Today, marriage dynamics generally vary between rural and urban areas.
 Polygyny is more common in rural areas, and a married woman is usually supported by large groups of relatives as well as co-wives.
 Urban Ghana has generally adopted a more "Western" practice of marriage.
 The urban woman is held more responsible for choosing her own husband, as it is not based on lineage or her family's interests.
 Furthermore, the urban woman is seen as more of a partner than as a minor, as she would be in many rural settings.
 That being said, it can often be harder for the urban woman to address grievances or leave her husband because of that responsibility and lack of familial support that rural women often have.

 Ghana’s child protection law, the Children’s Act, prohibits child marriage.
 Nevertheless, data from 2011 shows that 6% of girls nationwide were married before the age of 15.
 Between 2002 and 2012, 7% of adolescent females (aged 15–19) were currently married.
 Most of these women live in the Volta, Western, and Northern regions, and they generally live in rural areas regardless of region.